wichmannpas/dirSync/README.md

 Usage
 -----

+Create the directory *.dirSync* inside your home directory and place configuration files in there.
+You can use the file *sampleConfig* of the source tree as an example.

-Adapt the lines 5 and 6 which contain the configuration to suit your needs.
-Run the script whenever you want the directory to be interactively synchronized and kill it (using i.e. *^C*) to stop sync.
+Run the script whenever you want a directory to be interactively synchronized.
+Specify the name of your configuration file as parameter.
+Kill it (using i.e. *^C*) to stop sync.

+You may want to place this script somewhere in your path, i.e. at /usr/local/bin, in order to be able to start the tool without the necessity to specify the whole part each time you run the script.

 License
 -------